gbanne12/microsoft-learning-paths-for-notebook-lm/README.md

-# NotebookLM MB-230 Learning Path Scraper
+# Scrape all the content from a learn.microsoft.com Learning Path and add the content to NotebookLM.google.com

 Add all the module units in a Microsoft Learn path to NotebookLM using playwright.